 While the necessity of social media for promoting your brand is clear, it's time to turn the page.
-This article will shed light on how to create a social media calendar and explain why this is important.
+This article will shed light on creating a social media calendar and explain why this is important.

 A social media plan is a powerful tool for managing the content that will ultimately be posted to different social networks.
 Check out the following 5 reasons why a social media plan is a must in your social media marketing strategy.